-- Select the Start button, select Settings, and then select Update & Security. - 2.
-Select Windows Update, and then follow the on-screen instructions. - 3.
-To schedule a time for installing updates, select Advanced options, and then follow the on-screen instructions.
+- Select the Start button, select Settings, and then select Windows Update. - Follow the on-screen instructions. - To schedule a time for installing updates, select Advanced options, and then follow the on-screen instructions.

 Using HP TechPulse (select products only)

 HP TechPulse is a cloud-based IT solution that enables businesses to effectively manage and secure their company assets.